shreyaamenon/Personal-Website/README.md

 ┗ 📜 `README.md` (This file)  <br>

 ## 📩 Contact
-If you have any questions, reach out to me at shreyamenon8@gmail.com or visit [shreyamenon.online].
+If you have any questions, reach out to me at shreyamenon8@gmail.com or find me on LinkedIn at [www.linkedin.com/in/shreyaamenon].